Are you tired of being tired? read on...

 If you’re someone who has difficulty getting to sleep each night, you’re not alone.
 Millions of people worldwide admit to some type of sleep problem.
 Sleep insufficiency can contribute to a variety of chronic diseases, such as hypertension, diabetes, depression, and obesity, as well as cancer, increased mortality, and reduced quality of life and productivity.

 Once you’re lying down, think about anything but falling asleep.
-Here are some helpful suggestions:
+Here are some helpful and 'mindful' suggestions:

 1. Starting at your toes and slowly moving towards your head, focus on contracting and relaxing your muscles.
 Repeat as needed.